-Lucky, Dicky and Nicky: "Whether or not these women go on to become a guide, we feel it is a seed planted for them and future generations.
+Lucky, Dicky and Nicky: "Whether or not these women go on to become a guide after the training program, we feel it is a seed planted for them and for future generations.
 We demonstrate that women are mentally, physically and emotionally as strong as men."

-• assistance with job placement upon completion of the course
+• Job placement as a guide or assistant upon completion of the course